Some Facts You Should Know About the History of Oxycodone

 By 1998, only two years after OxyContin’s release, the drug became responsible for 80% of Perdue profits.
 In the same period, OxyContin became notorious among drug enforcement officers and police.

-In 2001, Perdue added warnings against the recreational use of OxyContin.
-In spite of this, OxyContin became hugely popular as a recreational drug throughout the US.
+In 2001, Perdue was required to add warnings against the recreational use of OxyContin.
+In spite of this, OxyContin became hugely popular as a recreational drug throughout the United States.
 It profoundly affected Kentucky, Virginia, West Virginia, Pennsylvania, Ohio, and Maine.
 Because many of those states are in Appalachia, OxyContin became known as “Hillbilly Heroin” among other names.

-ASAM also showed that the labeling probably backfired as it suggested that crushing OxyContin would cause the full impact of the drug to be felt at once.
+An FDA report indicates that Oxycodone may be more addictive than morphine.
+It also showed that the labeling, insisted upon in 2001, probably backfired as it suggested that crushing OxyContin would cause the full impact of the drug to be felt at once.
 This informed the patient or user how they could abuse the drug, essentially acting as a “how-to” for the potential addict.

 In 2010, pharmacies dispensed an equivalent of 69 tons of pure Oxycodone.
-Per capita, Oxycodone sales increased five to six-fold in Tennessee in ten years.
-Florida also had a similar problem.
+Per capita, Oxycodone sales increased five to six-fold in Tennessee from 2000 to 2010.
+Florida had a similar problem.
 In 2000, Oxycodone sales centered in one particular area of Florida; by 2010, the drug was flowing all through the state.
-New York City and its suburbs also saw a huge leap in Oxycodone sales between 2010 and 2017; in Staten Island, sales had jumped by 1200 percent.
+New York City and its suburbs saw a huge leap in Oxycodone sales between 2000 and 2010; in Staten Island, sales had jumped by 1200 percent.

 Pill Mills: Candy Stores for Addicts

-Consequently, Florida’s overdose deaths increased by 61% in seven years.
+From 2003 to 2009, Florida’s overdose deaths increased by 61%.
 Significantly contributive to this was the abuse and illegal prescriptions of pain pills.
-Also, overdose deaths decreased by 16.7% after legislation was enacted and police enforcement increased.
+After legislation was enacted and police enforcement increased, the number of overdose deaths in the state decreased by 16.7% between 2010 and 2012.

 “Tamper Proofing” Causes Users to Switch to Other Drugs

-A “tamper-proof” version of OxyContin was introduced in 2013.
+OxyContin was reformulated in 2013 to create a “tamper proof” version.
 This pill is harder to crush and turns into a gel when it has been compromised.
-Thus, the new pill is hard to inject and cannot be snorted.
+The new pill is hard to inject and cannot be snorted.

 Perdue released the new pill type, but the FDA required all time-release Oxycodone manufacturers (those companies creating the drug in a generic version) also provide a tamper-proof pill.
-Subsequently, the FDA withdrew all crushable OxyContin from the market.
+The FDA withdrew all crushable OxyContin from the market.

 Although the new, tamper-proof pill does not eliminate the ability to abuse the drug, anecdotal evidence indicates that those who have been addicted to OxyContin are no longer interested in the drug in its tamper-proof form.